 The Arlington Police Department is committed to providing excellent service and reducing crime and disorder by apprehending offenders, targeting top locations and providing information.
 We do this by responding to requests for service 24 hours a day with a team of excellent employees and using policies and procedures that meet state and national accreditation standards.
 We operate a police station during normal business hours to give information and assist the community.

-The Police Department, in partnership with the community, provides exceptional law enforcement services to improve the quality of life in Arlington.
+Your Police Department, in partnership with our community, is committed to providing exceptional law enforcement services to improve the quality of life in Arlington.

 The following core values are shared by the department members and give us direction to follow in order to be a professional and credible law enforcement agency.
 We are committed to upholding our core values and the mission of the department.

 - Integrity: We are committed to the highest moral and ethical standards to promote public trust.
 We value our integrity and commit ourselves to strive for personal and professional excellence.

 - Professionalism: We will consistently respond to our community with dedication, courtesy, and efficiency.

 - Innovation: We will strive to adapt to the ever-evolving needs of our profession and community by implementing creative problem-solving techniques.
 We entrust our employees with the authority to make decisions at the most effective level.